 SECTION 16.
 All questions of Unit administrative policy which require information or clarification shall be referred to the respective Districts.
 Districts may refer such questions to Department if necessary.

-ARTICLE VIII – NATIONAL CONVENTION DELEGATES
+ARTICLE VII – NATIONAL CONVENTION DELEGATES

 SECTION 1.
 Department Delegates and Alternates to the National Convention shall be elected at the Department Convention held not less than two (2) weeks before the National Convention.
 The number of delegates shall be on a basis of paid-up membership in the Department of Michigan and in compliance with instructions of the National Constitution.
 The delegation chairman, the National Convention Delegates and Alternates will meet directly following the close of the Department Convention.

 SECTION 2.
-The Department President, Department Secretary-Treasurer, Department President-elect, and Department Secretary-Treasurer- elect, by virtue of their office, shall be delegates to the National Convention.
+The Department President, Department Secretary-Treasurer, Department President- elect, and Department Secretary-Treasurer elect, by virtue of their office, shall be delegates to the National Convention.

-(a) The retiring Department President shall be the Delegation Chairman and the retiring Department Secretary-Treasurer shall be the Delegation Secretary.
+(a) The retiring Department President shall be the Delegation Chairman and the retiring Department /Secretary-Treasurer shall be the Delegation Secretary.
 In the event the retiring President is unable to attend, the President-elect shall be the Delegation Chairman.

 (b) One Delegate and Alternate shall be elected from each District.

 (c) In the event insufficient membership prevents the seating of all the District Presidents, the District Presidents having the lowest percentage of membership shall be declared Alternate Delegates with expenses paid.
 They shall attend all Convention sessions and make a report of the Convention.
 The retiring President shall appoint two (2) District Presidents attending the National Convention as pages.

 (d) Any Delegate allowed by National in excess of those named in Article VIII, Section 2, shall receive registration and expenses, to be paid from the National Convention Fund.